JanuszPelc/ChiVariate/README.md

 ChiVariate's fully composable, non-allocating design delivers predictable performance and flexibility, but achieving this required specific architectural choices.
 This section covers the key tradeoffs and potential gotchas to be aware of when using the library in production.

+### Working with ref structs

+ChiVariate's `struct`-based design eliminates allocations but requires understanding a key constraint: RNG instances must be stored as fields, not properties.
+This happens because samplers use `ref` parameters to avoid copying state.

+Since C# properties can't be passed by reference, attempting to use an RNG stored as a property will fail to compile when calling sampler methods.
+For example, declaring an RNG as `public ChiRng Rng { get; set; }` property will cause compilation errors, while `public ChiRng Rng;` field works perfectly.
+The solution is straightforward: declare RNG instances as fields rather than properties.

+This design choice prevents the classic "modifying a copy" bug that plagues mutable structs, ensuring RNG state updates correctly every time.

 ### Precision vs performance

 ChiVariate provides full support for the `decimal` type across all major distributions, enabling simulations and models that demand exact base-10 precision.
 This is especially important in financial and actuarial contexts, where even small base-2 rounding errors in `double` can accumulate and undermine accuracy. `decimal` avoids such errors by offering exact decimal representation, making it suitable for calculations involving monetary values, interest rates, or regulatory compliance.